egedursun/bimod-lab/README.md

                     according to the user's preferences.
 Plus, there needs to be a 'ONE_TIME_SQL_RETRIEVAL_TOKEN_LIMIT (max=10_000)' to prevent using too many tokens, and to prevent very large results.
 - [X] Implement the context cut-off tool to prevent context window from overflowing.
-- [ ] Just as they are knowledge bases, there must be a way to let users connect their own document data in a storage to the system, either with an API or by uploading.
 - [ ] Implement the Knowledge Base tool for the web browser & web scraping features.
   - [ ] Implement the document format decoders.
   - [ ] Implement the document loaders.